CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CHEM 134/Intermolecular Forces (IMFs).md

 > - IMFs can disfavor or favor solution formation
 >
 > To determine solubility between the solute and solvent particles, we need to compare the relative strength of the IMFs.
+> - Substances with similar IMFs dissolve each other the best
+> - If the strongest IMF is not the same, we need to compare the strengths of the strongest common IMF between the two substances (stronger IMF = more soluble)

 **Miscibility**: how two liquids can mix at any proportion